Regulated international communications and SMS

-By publishing the Regulation (EU) 2018/1971 of the European Parliament and of the Council of 11 December 2018 establishing the Body of European Regulators for Electronic Communications (BEREC) and the Agency for Support for BEREC (BEREC Office), amending Regulation (EU) 2015/2120 and repealing Regulation (EC) No 1211/2009 the European Union institutions implemented regulation of prices for international calls within the European Economic Area (EU, Iceland, Liechtenstein and Norway.), entering into force on 15 May 2019.
+By publishing the Regulation (EU) 2018/1971 of the European Parliament and of the Council of 11 December 2018 establishing the Body of European Regulators for Electronic Communications (BEREC) and the Agency for Support for BEREC (BEREC Office), amending Regulation (EU) 2015/2120 and repealing Regulation (EC) No 1211/2009 the European Union institutions implemented regulation of prices for international communications within the European Economic Area (EU, Iceland, Liechtenstein and Norway.), entering into force on 15 May 2019.

 Article 5a of the amended Regulation (EU) 2015/2120 of the European Parliament and of the Council limits the maximum retail price (excluding VAT) charged to consumers for regulated intra-EU communications from 15 May 2019 to EUR 0,19 per minute for calls and EUR 0,06 per SMS message .
 When converting the caps to currencies other than Euro, an average of the reference exchange rates published by the European Central Bank in the Official Journal of the EU on 15 January, 15 February and 15 March of the same year should be used.